 Rostam Batmanglij has departed the group – though there’s no bad blood and, in fact, he will even appear on parts of the upcoming album.
 Koenig told Entertainment Weekly: “We’re working on some songs in the exact same way we’ve always worked.
 We have some stuff that we started a pretty long time ago.”
 Long-term producer Ariel Rechtstaid is back twiddling the knobs, so don’t expect a total overhaul.

 Back in 2016, it was rumoured the band had left their longtime label XL Recordings for a major move over to Columbia.
 Now, it’s been confirmed that they’ve signed up with Sony Music instead.

-In a highly revealing Instagram post shared last March, Keonig confirmed that the album is currently called ‘Mitsubishi Macchiato’.
+In a highly revealing Instagram post shared in March 2017, Keonig confirmed that the album was called ‘Mitsubishi Macchiato’.
 The reason?
 According to the caption, “cuz it is a helpful concept”.
 He also argued that “guitar’s not dead”, implying the album won’t stray far from the indie-pop sound that heralded the band’s arrival with 2008’s self-titled debut.
 We glimpsed a couple of song titles, too: ‘Conversation’ and ‘Flower Moon’.
 The musician wrote: “Flower Moon is hard to finish but I think it belongs on the album.”
 Keep on trucking, Ezra!